The Times They Are a-Changin' (Bob Dylan album): Recording sessions

 Sessions did not resume for more than two months.
 During the interim, Dylan toured briefly with Joan Baez, performing a number of key concerts that raised his profile in the media.
 When Dylan returned to Studio A on October 23, he had six more original compositions ready for recording.
 Master takes for "The Lonesome Death of Hattie Carroll" and "When the Ship Comes In" were both culled from the October 23 session.
 A master take for "Percy's Song" was also recorded, but it was ultimately set aside and was not officially released until Biograph in 1985.
-An alternate take on "Percy's Song," a "That's All Right" (Arthur Crudup)/"Sally Free and Easy" (Cyril Tawney) medley and "East Laredo Blues" were released in 2013 on the 1963 entry of The 50th Anniversary Collection.
+An alternate take on "Percy's Song," a "That's All Right" (Arthur Crudup)/"Sally Free and Easy" (Cyril Tawney) medley and "East Laredo Blues" were released in 2013 on the 1963 entry of The 50th Anniversary Collection 1963.

 Another session was held the following day, October 24.
-Master takes of "The Times They Are a-Changin'" and "One Too Many Mornings" were recorded and later included in the final album sequence.
+Master takes of "The Times They Are a-Changin" and "One Too Many Mornings" were recorded and later included in the final album sequence.
 A master take for "Lay Down Your Weary Tune" was also recorded, but ultimately left out of the final album; it was eventually released on Biograph.
-Two more outtakes, "Eternal Circle" and "Suze (The Cough Song)", were later issued on The Bootleg Series Volumes 1-3 (Rare & Unreleased) 1961-1991.
-A final outtake, "New Orleans Rag", was released in 2013 on "The 50th Anniversary Collection".
+Two more outtakes, "Eternal Circle" and "Suze (The Cough Song)", were later issued on The Bootleg Series Volumes 1–3 (Rare & Unreleased) 1961–1991.
+A final outtake, "New Orleans Rag", was released in 2013 on The 50th Anniversary Collection 1963.

 The sixth and final session for The Times They Are a-Changin' was held on October 31, 1963.
 The entire session focused on one song — "Restless Farewell"— whose melody is taken from an Irish-Scots folk song, "The Parting Glass", and it produced a master take that ultimately closed the album.

 Songs

-The Times They Are a-Changin' opens with the title track, one of Dylan's most famous songs.
+The Times They Are a-Changin' opens with the title track, one of Dylan's most well-known songs.
 Dylan's friend, Tony Glover, recalls visiting Dylan's apartment in September 1963, where he saw a number of song manuscripts and poems lying on a table.
-"The Times They Are a-Changin'" had yet to be recorded, but Glover saw its early manuscript.
+"The Times They Are a-Changin" had yet to be recorded, but Glover saw its early manuscript.
 After reading the words "come senators, congressmen, please heed the call", Glover reportedly asked Dylan: "What is this shit, man?", to which Dylan responded, "Well, you know, it seems to be what the people like to hear".